in2code-de/typo3-tiptap/README.md

 composer require in2code/in2tiptap
 ```

+You don't have to remove the CkEditor extension; both editors can coexist.
 The editor comes with a **default configuration** that works out of the box.
 You can start using it immediately without any additional setup.

 ### Optional: Customize the Configuration